Shmaug/Stratum_OLD/README.md

 ## How to Build

-Install the LunarG VulkanSDK and make sure the VULKAN_SDK environment variable points to it.
+On Windows: install the LunarG VulkanSDK and make sure the VULKAN_SDK environment variable points to it.

+On Linux: Install the `vulkan` and `vulkan-devel` packages.

 Then, clone the submodules:

 git submodule update --init

-Build the submodules into their respective folders.
+Build the submodules into their respective folders with `BUILD_SHARED_LIBS` turned `OFF` to link statically.
-Make sure to build them to be linked statically.
-For Assimp, enable ASSIMP_BUILD_ZLIB unless zlib is already installed.
-It is recommended to disable testing, examples, and any binary tools that the submodules might build as they are unneccesary.
+For Assimp, enable `ASSIMP_BUILD_ZLIB` unless  zlib is already installed.
 Also make sure to remove any library suffixes (namely for Assimp).
+Builduing any testing, examples, and any binary tools for the dependencies is not required and disabling them might reduce compilation time for the dependencies.

 ## TODO